 Many European modernists began to come to New York in the 1930s and 1940s to escape political upheaval and war.
 Some, such as the painter and teacher, would prove directly influential: Hofmann had spent the early years of the century in Paris; he had met the likes of , , and , who had acquired titanic reputations in artists' circles in New York, and he was able to impart many of their ideas to his students.
 Hofmann arrived with a sophisticated understanding of , and also a love of Matisse's , which was underappreciated by many in New York.

 All this activity meant that New York's artists were extraordinarily knowledgeable about trends in modern European art.
 It left many with feelings of inferiority, yet these were slowly overcome in the 1940s.
 Personal encounters with many displaced Europeans, such as, and , helped to rob some artists of the mythic status they had acquired.
-And, as Europe suffered under totalitarian regimes in the 1930s, and later became mired in war, many Americans felt emboldened to transcend European influence, to develop a rhetoric of painting that was appropriate to their own nation, and, not least, to take the helm of advanced culture at a time when some of its oldest citadels were under threat.
+As Europe suffered under totalitarian regimes in the 1930s, and later became mired in war, many Americans felt emboldened to transcend European influence, to develop a rhetoric of painting that was appropriate to their own nation, and, not least, to take the helm of advanced culture at a time when some of its oldest citadels were under threat.
 It was no accident that critic , in one of his first important responses to the new movement, described it as "'American-Type' Painting".

 The Formation of the Movement

 By the late 1940s, many of the factors were in place to give birth to the new movement - however varied and disparate its artists' work.
-In, 1947found his way to the drip technique.
+In 1947found his way to the drip technique.
 The following year, had an influential show at the Charles Egan Gallery; arrived at his breakthrough picture Onement I; and began painting the "multi-form" paintings that would soon lead to the signature works of his mature period.
-And after 18 like-minded artists mounted a boycott of an exhibition of contemporary art at the Metropolitan Museum, and in January 1951 were cajoled into posing for a photo for Life magazine, they were baptized as "The Irascibles".
-Finally, the movement had a sense of common, group identity and purpose.
+After 18 like-minded artists mounted a boycott of an exhibition of contemporary art at the Metropolitan Museum, and in January 1951 were cajoled into posing for a photo for Life magazine, they were baptized as "The Irascibles".
+Finally, the movement had a sense of group identity and common purpose.

 Themes, Concepts and Styles